 What is it?
 A set of biodegradable tees that come in a range of sizes.

-A unique and practical gift idea that's always handy on the fairway.
+A unique and practical gift idea that works brilliantly as a Christmas stocking filler and is always handy on the fairway.
 This affordable 30-pack includes a variety of tee sizes (25mm to 70mm), each crafted from bamboo.
-The brand claims that they are more flexible than traditional wooden golf tees.
+The brand claims that they're more flexible than traditional wooden golf tees.

 Why we chose it